Lolo22

 An election inspector checks the signatures of voters as they come in to the polling place, checks ID if needed.
 We also call the Board of Elections to check the voters eligibility to vote if there is a question and turn them away if necessary.
 We set up the polling place and take down all the signs at the end of the night.
 We log in all ballot numbers and make sure that all ballots are accounted for, even the mistakes and voided ones.
 We also accepted absentee ballots.

-Have you ever had a suicide occur in one of your rooms?Yes, we did have trouble with the ballots and I found myself explaining it to most of the voters who came out.
+Do you get offended when a customer sends back a dish?Yes, we did have trouble with the ballots and I found myself explaining it to most of the voters who came out.
 It may be because they are so new and different from what we are used to.
 I think people will adjust.
 We all just need to vote in the smaller (non-presidential) local elections so we can get used to it!

 This was a paid position.
 The only requirement was that you were registered as either a Republican or a Democrat since there has to be at least 1 of each at every district table.
 They prefer to have 2 but 1 will do if they don't have enough workers.
 I was also required to take a 3 hour training class.
 FYI I live in New York.